 In contrast, once solar control window film is applied to glass nearly 80% of solar energy can be blocked.
 The special dyes, metals or nano technology within the film, act as a solar energy barrier by either absorbing or reflecting a percentage of the energy from passing through the glass.

 The level of absorption and reflectance is dependent on how the film is constructed.
 Dyed films contain no metal and are considered non-reflective because they absorb solar energy.
 They are not as effective in controlling solar heat and light because they do not provide any solar reflectance.
 On the other hand, metallized or nano films provide both solar absorption and reflectance.
 They do a much better job of solar control since their construction properties control both heat and light from passing through the glass surface.

-Consult a Johnson Window Films professional to find the best films to suit your needs.
+Consult a Local Guys Window Films professional to find the best films to suit your needs.

 Reality: While window film does a tremendous job in reducing the amount of fading caused by harmful UV rays (blocking 99% or more), solar heat (cutting up to 82%), and visible light.
 It cannot eliminate 100% of the deteriorating effects of the sun.
 Window film is an effective solution to reduce fading in comparison to untreated glass.

 Reality: Although a dark or reflective film may reduce the view from the outside looking into a car, home or office, the same is not true when looking from the inside out.
 This is due to Visual Acuity where the human eye adjusts to the amount of light it is receiving, enabling you to see outside, even when the light transmission has been reduced.